curvedinf/dir-assistant/README.md

 ## New Features

-* Automatically override configurations by using matching environment variables
+* Automatically override configs by using matching environment variables
 * Run a single prompt and quit with the new `-s` CLI option
 * Persistent prompt history across sessions

+## Notable Upstream News

+This section is dedicated to changes in libraries which can impact users of `dir-assistant`.

+#### llama-cpp-python

+* KV cache quants now available for most models.
+This enables reduced memory consumption per context token.
+* Improved flash attention implementation for ROCM.
+This drastically reduces VRAM usage for large contexts on AMD cards.

+These changes allow a 32B model with 128k context to comfortably run on all GPUs with at least 20GB of VRAM if enabled.

 ## Quickstart